cms-ml/MLProf/README.md

 of their output for the given input parameters up to depth "-1", hence the deepest one.
 The called task with ```law run``` will have depth 0.
 You might check the output path of a task with the argument ```--print-output```, followed by the depth of the task.
-If you want a finished task to be run anew without changing the version (e.g. do a new runtime measurement with more statistics), you might remove the previous outputs with the
+If you want a finished task to be run anew without changing the version (e.g. do a new runtime measurement with a new training of the same original network), you might remove the previous outputs with the
 ```--remove-output``` argument, followed by the depth up to which to remove the outputs.
 There are three removal modes:
 - ```a``` (all: remove all outputs of the different tasks up to the given depth),
 - ```i``` (interactive: prompt a selection of the tasks to remove up to the given depth)